yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     >**Note**: The assessment report for a migrating the `TailspinToys` database to a target platform of Azure SQL Database Managed Instance shows feature parity only with a PowerShell job step.
 The step listed is associated with a built-in SQL Server Agent Job, and it will not impact the migration of the `TailspinToys` database to SQL MI.

-10. The database, including the cross-database references and Service broker features, can be migrated as is, providing the opportunity for TailspinToys to have a fully managed PaaS database running in Azure.
+10. The database, including the cross-database references and Service broker features, can be migrated as is.
+This provides the opportunity for TailspinToys to have a fully managed PaaS database running in Azure.
 Previously, their options for migrating a database using features, such as Service Broker, incompatible with Azure SQL Database, were to deploy the database to a virtual machine running in Azure (IaaS) or modify their database and applications to not use the unsupported features.
-The introduction of Azure SQL MI, however, provides the ability to migrate databases into a managed Azure SQL database service with near 100% compatibility, including the features that prevented them from using Azure SQL Database.
+The introduction of Azure SQL MI, however, provides the ability to migrate databases into a managed Azure SQL database service with *near 100% compatibility*, including the features that prevented them from using Azure SQL Database.

 ## Exercise 2: Migrate the database to SQL MI